 General Luna is the tourist center of Siargao and here you will find the richest selection of restaurants and cafes, including restaurants in hotels, and resorts.

-On the menu is an appetizer platter of delicious local Filipino and Western dishes, including a large selection of seafood and high-quality fish (tuna and marlin).
+On the menu is an appetizer platter of delicious local Filipino and Western dishes, including a large selection of seafood and high-quality fish like tuna and marlin.

-- There are ATMs in Dapa but it can be unreliable.
+- There are ATMs in Dapa but they can be unreliable.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Siargao Philippines has helped you.
-Let me know if you have any questions and let me know if you go.
+Let me know if you have any questions and let me know if there is more to add.